-2. High contribution to the ELP
+2. High contribution to the EIB's Energy Lending Policy objectives

-When appraising projects, the Bank will deem the following types of projects to have a high alignment with EIB lending policy:
+When appraising projects, the Bank deems the following types of projects to have a high alignment with the EIB's Energy Lending Policy:

-- Within the EU, projects involving core aspects of the renewable energy directive, including market integration, community schemes, the European renewable energy financing mechanism and cross border aspects; - The scaling-up of low-carbon technologies at an early-stage of deployment; - Flexible combined heat and power (CHP);

-Outside EU, projects contributing to increasing the share of renewables in line with Nationally Determined Contributions (NDCs) under the Paris Agreement.
+- Within the European Union, projects supporting the objectives of the recast Renewable Energy Directive (RED II), including a high degree of market integration, community schemes, the European Renewable Energy Financing Mechanism and cross-border aspects; - The scaling-up of renewable and low-carbon technologies at an early stage of deployment, including low-carbon hydrogen production; - Outside the European Union, projects helping to increase the share of renewables in line with nationally determined contributions (NDCs) under the Paris Agreement.